 Author Jim Thompson created some of the darkest pulp crime fiction ever to land between the covers of greasy paperbacks left in two bit diners on dark rain soaked nights.
 He was a writer whose tales were filled with sleazy grifters and psychopaths.
 An alcoholic himself, Thompson’s works featured characters that drank too much booze, like it was a life-saving device.

-Many of Thompson’s protagonists first appear to be dim bulbs; working with one cylinder missing however, beneath the facade, there’s a psycho who is calculating, devious and most likely a killer.
+Many of Thompson’s protagonists first appear to be dim bulbs; working with one cylinder missing, however beneath the facade, there’s a psycho who is calculating, devious and most likely a killer.
 In 1955, Thompson published “After Dark, My Sweet.”
 Some thirty-five years later, James Foley directed, and co-wrote with Robert Redlin, a screenplay, producing a near faithful adaption of Thompson’s hard-boiled novel.
 Having read the novel, I can verify the screenwriters used much of the original dialogue; it’s all pure, down and dirty, as an uncompromising a tale as any film noir from the golden age.
 Sadly, this film, when released in 1990, died at the box-office, virtually forgotten today.

-Kevin “Kid” Collins, recently escaped, from a mental hospital.
+Kevin “Kid” Collins, recently escaped, from a psychiatric hospital.
 We learn in flashbacks, Collin’s is a former boxer who had been in the ring one time too many affecting his mental status and the life of his opponent in his last fight when he beat to death.
 Since leaving the hospital, Collins has been drifting west.
 He stops at a local dive near the desert town of Palm Springs.
 It’s easy to see something is wrong with Collins.
-He walks, or rather drags his feet, oddly carries a brown paper bag wherever he goes, and talks a lot, mumbling about being an ex-serviceman and looking to meet up with a non-existent friend named Jack Billinsley.
+He walks, or rather drags his feet, oddly carries a brown paper bag wherever he goes, and talks a lot, mumbling about being an ex-serviceman and looking to meet up with a non-existent friend named Jack Billingsley.